 Baja California is part of the Mexican peninsula that extends into the Pacific Ocean from the south end of the U.S. state of California.
 Between Baja California and the mainland of Mexico sits the Sea of Cortes, which is also known as the Gulf of California.

-Baja is one of the most preferred destination for tourists as it offers sailing, surfing and deep sea fishing.
-Traditionally the peninsula has provided fun for youthful miscreants from the USA in both the border region to the north and more recently at the far end of the peninsula in the resort towns of Los Cabos.
+Baja is one of the most preferred tourist destinations as it offers sailing, surfing, and deep-sea fishing.
+Traditionally, the peninsula has provided fun for youthful miscreants from the USA in both the border region to the north and, more recently, at the far end of the peninsula in the resort towns of Los Cabos.

 The state of Baja California Sur has one of the lowest crime rates in Mexico.
-That is one of the reasons that 80% of 1 million Americans living in Mexico reside on Baja peninsula.
+That is one of the reasons that 80% of 1 million Americans living in Mexico reside on the Baja peninsula.

 More Information & Links